hurwitzlab/stampede-template/README.md

 * singularity: files to build the Singularity container
 * stampede: files needed to create and kick off the app

+In this repo, I also have included a "misc" directory with utility programs I've written which you may find useful.

 Let's look at each in more detail.

 ## scripts